USEPA/WNTR/documentation/model_io.rst

 The :class:`~wntr.network.io.read_inpfile` function builds a WaterNetworkModel from an EPANET INP file.
 The EPANET INP file can be in the EPANET 2.00.12 or 2.2.0 format.
+See https://epanet22.readthedocs.io for more information on EPANET INP file format.

 The function can also be used to append information from an EPANET INP file into an existing WaterNetworkModel.

 .. doctest::